jasacrum/Engineering_4_Notebook/README.md

 ## Headless
 | Assignment |
 | ----- |
 | Lesson Learned: This assigment we had to run our program without a monitor, keyboard, or mouse, so we had to have the code run on startup.
 We got a little caught up trying different codes to make it run on startup but after trial and error, we were able to figure it out.
-Use this weabsite [Run On Startup](https://www.dexterindustries.com/howto/run-a-program-on-your-raspberry-pi-at-startup/)
+Use Bashrc on this weabsite [Run On Startup](https://www.dexterindustries.com/howto/run-a-program-on-your-raspberry-pi-at-startup/)
 Code: [Headless](https://github.com/jasacrum/Engineering_4_Notebook/blob/master/Python/Headless.py) |

 &nbsp;